Is it possible to travel and stay healthy during these times of COVID-19?

 So, here it is… our experience and what we did to stay healthy while traveling.

-Since I first published this article in August, we have taken two more trips in the United States.
+Since I first published this article in August, we have taken several more trips in the United States.
 This article has been updated with new information from these trips.

 What We Did